 - Flu shot (given only during flu season before October 1st)

 To see a sample of the DHT Rating Scale, click here.

 Students who are accepted into the program must:

-Be aware that, in addition to the regular college fees, Dental Hygiene Technology students will incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis B vaccination series, national and state certification examination fees, accident insurance, and registry review seminars.
+- be aware that, in addition to the regular college fees, Dental Hygiene Technology students will incur expenses for items such as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis B vaccination series, national and state certification examination fees and registry review seminars.
 Fees are not limited to these listed.

 A Dental Hygiene Technology student must maintain a grade of “C” in all Dental Hygiene Technology core courses to progress in the program.
 Additionally, a student must obtain a grade of “C” in all DHT co-requisite courses to graduate from the program..

 A student may be considered for readmission to a specific health science program one time only.
 This applies to courses in any respective health science program, whether at MDCC or at another institution.
 The only exception may be: a student who has a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission.